neftyIT/mcbot/README.md

     ```

 3. Configure the bot:
-    - Add your Discord bot token and Minecraft server details in the `config.json` file.
+    - Add your Discord bot token and Minecraft server details in the `bot.env` file.

 4. Start the bot:
     ```bash
     python bot.py
     ```

-5. Set up Grafana to visualize metrics and logs (Prometheus, Loki, Minecraft Exporter, and any other Grafana tool).
+5. Set up Grafana to visualize metrics of your Minecraft Server (Prometheus, Minecraft Exporter, and any other Grafana tool).

 ## Monitoring with Grafana

 To monitor the Minecraft server, we utilize the following tools:

-- **Prometheus**: Collects metrics from the server.
+- **Prometheus**: Collects metrics for visualization on Grafana.
-- **Loki**: Stores and visualizes logs from the server.
 - **Minecraft Exporter**: Exports Minecraft server metrics to Prometheus for visualization.

 ### Grafana Setup